yann-ygn/vscode-spinasm/README.md

 #### FTDI chip setup

 The board is powered by the target circuit so you need to set the correct CBUS bits for the *VBUS_SENSE* pin and the RX/TX LEDs if you choose to include them in your build.
-This is done using the FT_PROG utility from FTDI. it's pretty straightforward to use : power the board, connect it to a computer via USB and set the correct bits :
+This is done using the FT_PROG utility from FTDI. it's pretty straightforward to use: power the board, connect it to a computer via USB and set the correct bits.

 <p align="center">
   <img src="_images/ftprog.png">